-Vitamin D supplements are a great way to improve vitamin D blood levels.
-Unfortunately, there aren't many foods that naturally contain an adequate amount of vitamin D. If you keep taking your vitamin D supplements, you'll likely see the results of hair regrowth within six to eight weeks.
+Vitamin D supplements are a great way to increase your vitamin D blood levels.
+Unfortunately, there aren't many foods that naturally contain an adequate amount of vitamin D. If you keep taking your vitamin D supplements, you can expect to see the results of hair regrowth within six to eight weeks.
 The good news is that hair loss due to vitamin D deficiency is often reversible.

-Once vitamin D levels are increased, the hair follicles will normally begin to function properly and the hair will begin to grow again.
-New hair growth can take several months to become visible, so be patient while you wait for the results.
+Once your vitamin D levels are increased, the hair follicles will normally start functioning properly and the hair will begin to grow again.
+It may take several months for the new hair growth to become visible, so it's important to be patient while you wait for the results.
 Vitamin D is best taken daily, either as a supplement or by exposure to sunlight.
-If hair loss is due to a vitamin D deficiency, taking a supplement or increasing exposure to sunlight may help.
+If your hair loss is due to a vitamin D deficiency, taking a supplement or increasing your exposure to sunlight may help.